scottwcode/gatsby-netlify-CMS-blog/content/blog/hot-honey-chicken-with-bbq-roasted-potatoes-green-beans.md

 ---
 path: recipe-0004-hot-honey-chicken-pic-1
 date: 2020-09-12T19:38:14.282Z
-title: 🍗   🥔   Hot Honey Chicken with BBQ-Roasted Potatoes & Green Beans
+title: 🍗   🥔   Hot Honey Chicken with BBQ-Roasted Potatoes
-description: Hot Honey Chicken with BBQ-Roasted Potatoes & Green Beans
+description: Hot Honey Chicken with BBQ-Roasted Potatoes & Green Beans or Steamed Broccoli
 ---
 Here's a link for a similar recipe (with broccoli instead of green beans) from the Hello Fresh web-site.